hoangduytran/blender-manual/manual/modeling/meshes/editing/uv.rst

 .. reference::

-   :Editor:    3D Viewport
+   :Editor:    3D Viewport, UV Editor
    :Mode:      Edit Mode
-   :Menu:      :menuselection:`UV --> Cube Projection`
+   :Menu:      :menuselection:`UV --> Unwrap --> Cube Projection`
    :Shortcut:  :kbd:`U`

-Cube Projection maps the mesh onto the faces of a cube, which is then unfolded.
+Projects each selected face onto the most suitable side of a virtual cube, then places all these sides in the UV map, overlapping each other.
-It projects the mesh onto six separate planes, creating six UV islands.
-In the UV editor, these will appear overlapped, but can be moved.
-See :doc:`Editing UVs </modeling/meshes/uv/editing>`.
+If you don't want them to overlap, you can use :ref:`bpy.ops.uv.pack_islands`.

+The cube is centered on the :doc:`/editors/3dview/controls/pivot_point/index` and aligned to the mesh's local axes.

 Options
 -------

+The :ref:`bpy.ops.screen.redo_last` panel allows fine control over how the mesh is unwrapped:

 Cube Size
-   Set the size of the cube to be projected onto.
+   The size of the cube to project onto.
 Correct Aspect
-   Map UVs will take the image's aspect ratio into consideration.
-   If an image has already been mapped to the :term:`Texture Space` that is non-square, the projection will take this into account and distort the mapping to appear correctly.
+   By default, when you unwrap a square face onto a non-square texture, the face will appear stretched.
+   You can enable *Correct Aspect* to prevent this.
+Note that for this to work, the mesh should have a material with an :doc:`/render/shader_nodes/textures/image`, and this node should be selected in the :doc:`/editors/shader_editor`.
 Clip to Bounds
-   Any UVs that lie outside the (0 to 1) range will be clipped to that range by being moved to the UV space border it is closest to.
+   Moves any out-of-bounds UVs to the nearest border.
 Scale to Bounds
-   If the UV map is larger than the (0 to 1) range, the entire map will be scaled to fit inside.
+   Stretches the resulting UV map to fill the complete texture.

 .. _bpy.ops.uv.cylinder_project: